Quick Links

 The topics covered are:

-Gamelan – Study of Gamelan music leading to a composition using Sibelius: composition task
+Gamelan – Learning about Gamelan music leading to a composition using Musescore: composition task

-Blues – Study of Blues music leading to a performance of your own Blues arrangement: composition & performance task
+Blues – Studying Blues music leading to a performance of their own Blues arrangement: composition & performance task

-Minimalism – Study of Minimalism leading to a composition using Sibelius: composition task
+Minimalism – Study of Minimalism leading to a minimalist composition using Musescore or Bandlab: composition task

 Video Games Music – Study of the features and function of video games music, leading to a performance of the Tetris theme tune: performance task

-The Tango – Students learn about the origins and features of the Tango, and then perform a tango in pairs: performance task
+The Tango – Learning about the origins and features of the Tango, and then performing a tango in pairs: performance task

 How are we assessed?